 On July 11, 1993, Elder Sophrony reposed in the Lord.
 Today marks the twenty-second anniversary of his repose.

-In honor of his repose, we offer below two sources coming from his spiritual children who are transmitters of his theology and memory.
+In honor of his canonization by the Patriarchate of Constantinople yesterday, we offer below two sources coming from his spiritual children who are transmitters of his theology and memory.
 The first is an aduio recording of Archimandrite Zacharias of Elder Sophrony's monastery in Tolleshunt Knights and Dr. Christopher Veniamin, professor of Patristics at St. Tikhon's Seminary in South Canaan, PA, sharing remembrances and teachings of Elder Sophrony, and the second is an article authored by Dr. Veniamin on the concept of "theosis" in the teachings of Elder Sophrony and his own great elder, St. Silouan the Athonite.

 "Theosis" in Saint Silouan the Athonite and Staretz Sophrony of Essex

 As a young boy, I had the blessing of serving each Sunday in the altar of the Monastery of Saint John the Baptist, Essex, England.
 One day when I was still a lad of only fifteen or sixteen years of age, following the Divine Liturgy, and whilst standing in the Prothesis of All Saints Church, Father Sophrony asked me why I was looking so thoughtful.
 Embarrassed that I was preoccupied with such mundane matters, I had to confess that school examinations were on the horizon, and that I wanted to do well in them.
 To my surprise, however, Father Sophrony did not belittle my worldly anxiety, but gently nodded his head, and agreed that it was indeed important to do well in examinations, and that to do so required much toil and sacrifice.
 But then he also added, as though to a friend, that "in this world there is nothing more difficult than to be saved."